wp-plugins/cookie-notice/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.2.5 =
+* New: Spanish translation, thanks to Fernando Blasco

 = 1.2.4 =
 * New: Added filter hooks to customize where and how display the cookie notice